Fredrik Tell

 Extended title: ”Buy, Sell or Keep?
 How do Swedish companies use their Intellectual Property Rights?”
 (Funded by Jan Wallanders och Tom Hedelius Stiftelse) and “ David and Goliath: The challenges with enforcing patents for small firms and entrepreneurs” (Funded by VINNOVA)

-Collaborators: Marcus Holgersson (Chalmers University of Technology (Principal Investigator), David Andersson (Department of Business Studies, Uppsala University)
+Collaborators: Marcus Holgersson (Chalmers University of Technology, Principal Investigator), David Andersson (Department of Business Studies, Uppsala University), PhD student Robert Heurlin (Chalmers University of Technology).

 Summary: Aims to analyze the strategic use of IP by big and small firms through the study of domestic and international court cases.